JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

 **[Me]** Two steps we will do.
     1. Find the common parent block we need to roll back to.
-    2. The data indexer enters the reorganization mode and starts the reorganization process.
+    2. Kick off the reorganization process.
 ***Find the common parent block:***
-Scan the confirmed chain from the latest block backforward, find the block whose hash is equal to the parent hash of the newly received block number
+Scan the confirmed chain from the latest block backforward until the block whose hash is equal to the parent hash of the newly received block number
 If such block exists, it is the common parent block
 If not, it means the confirmed chain may crush, we should suspend the data indexer and fix this issue first.
 To make the design more focused, let's assume the confirmed chain is always well rounded.
 ***Enter the reorganization mode:***